xgrau/xgrau.github.io/_posts/2018-08-04-i-tanmateix.md

 ****

 ```
-This quiet drone is not the rain.
+This quiet drone comes not from the rain.
 It has not rained for so long
 wells dried up, and dust piles up
-in the alley and in the house.
+across streets and houses.

-This quiet drone is not the wind.
+This quiet drone comes not from the wind.
-The wind has been forbidden
+Wind has been forbidden,
-to prevent a storm of dust
+to prevent the storms of dust
-from fouling the air — so they say.
+that foul the air — or so they say.

 This quiet drone comes not from words.
-Words have been forbidden
+Words are now forbidden,
 to avoid upsetting this peace,
 this fragile calmness in the air.

 This quiet drone comes not from thoughts.
 They are now forbidden too,
-to evade the need for words
+to evade the want for words
 and the inevitable catastrophe.

 And yet the droning remains.